Dick's Picks Volume 35

 Dick's Picks Volume 35 is the 35th installment of the Dick's Pick's series of Grateful Dead concert recordings.
-It is a four-CD set that contains the complete shows recorded on August 7, 1971 at Golden Hall in San Diego, California, and on August 24, 1971 at the Auditorium Theatre in Chicago, Illinois.
+It is a four-CD set that contains the complete show recorded on August 7, 1971, at Golden Hall in San Diego, California, and a large portion of the show on August 24, 1971, at the Auditorium Theatre in Chicago, Illinois.
 It also includes bonus tracks from August 6, 1971, at the Hollywood Palladium in Hollywood, California.

 The album was created using "the houseboat tapes," reel-to-reel soundboard recordings found in 2005 on a houseboat that was owned by Keith Godchaux's parents.
 The tapes had been there since 1971.
 Godchaux had been given the tapes to listen to shortly after joining the Grateful Dead, so that he could familiarize himself with the band's repertoire in preparation for their next tour.
 Unlike most Grateful Dead live releases, recordings of these shows did not circulate before their official release.

 Dick's Picks Volume 35 includes the only officially released recording of "Empty Pages", a rarely performed song, written and sung by Pigpen, that is not to be confused with the Traffic song of the same name.

 Another live Grateful Dead album recorded during this same concert tour is Road Trips Volume 1 Number 3.